gelimorto2/A.A.I.T.I/README.md

 1. Check the browser console for frontend errors (F12 → Console)
 2. Check backend logs in terminal for API errors
-3. Verify all environment variables in `backend/.env`
+3. Verify settings through the application's Settings UI
 4. Ensure all dependencies are installed with correct versions

 ## ⚠️ Disclaimer